NVIDIA Corporation(NVDA) - Stock detail

 AI Debate JudgeBuy

-• Extreme valuation metrics with Forward P/E of 64 and P/S of 57.
+• Valuation is dangerously high with a forward P/E of 64 and a P/S of 54.65.

-• Technical weakness: price below key moving averages with a bearish MACD crossover.
+• Technicals show a short-term downtrend below all key moving averages with a bearish MACD.

 Price Targets